Qarik-Group/eirinix-pancake/README.md

-# Example Hello World EiriniX extension
+# Pancake EiriniX extension

+Flatten VCAP_SERVICES for all Eirini application.

 Eirini is an extension for Cloud Foundry that runs applications as statefulsets/pods within Kubernetes.
 This in turn allows operators to extend the behavior of their own Cloud Foundry platform with mutating webhooks - when a pod is created by Eirini, our bespoke webhook can be run to mutate the pod before it commences.